Rcmaveric/Reloading-Press-Monitor/README.md

 -RPI_curcuit.cddx: A curcuit diagram file to show how i am currently wired up
 -RPI_circut: a picture of the above file.
 Its my wire schematic.

+Testing and Examples:
+This is my experimentation folder where i am actively changing and trying to get things to work.
+I all ready crashed my Raspberry Pi twic and figured a repository sync would help me not loose all my data again.
+Also contains a collection of examples I am using to help.
+Most of the examples are from stack exchange and the GPIO examples come from PiMyLife.
+Thanks to those members and sites for letting me lurk.
+Full credit goes to them and their members.

 Usefull Links:
 -Link to Thingivers for Lee Low Primer warning sensor houseing.KPK3iF gets full credit for creating it.
 I tested it and it works great.
 You just drill a small throught the primer feeder trough:  https://www.thingiverse.com/thing:4303576